zesterer/openmw-shaders/README.md

 ## Configuration

-- You can change the `const float saturation = ...` line in `pbr.glsl` to change the appearance of in-game colours
+- You can change the `saturation_factor` in `pbr.glsl` to change the appearance of in-game colours

+- You can change the `normal_map_intensity` in `pbr.glsl` to tone down normal map intensity

+- You can change the `sunlight_strength` in `pbr.glsl` to adjust sun intensity

+- You can change the `ambiance_strength` in `pbr.glsl` to adjust ambient light intensity

 *TODO: More detail*